medaros/simplePHPMailApi/README.md

 ## How it works
 This API handle only data sent using POST requests only.
-It returns one object with one property and four possible values as :
+It returns one object with one property and three possible values as :

 | Request       | Response              |
 | ------------- |:----------------------|